- About Us

 The solution: Buy organic foods, grown without toxic pesticides, when you can.
 If you're on a tight budget, avoid conventional fruits and vegetables that carry the highest amounts of pesticide residue: apples, bell peppers, celery, cherries, imported grapes, nectarines, peaches, pears, potatoes, raspberries, spinach, and strawberries.
 Eating organic also gives your immune system a boost.
 A study at the University of California-Davis found that organic produce has 19 - 50 percent more cancer-fighting anti-oxidants than conventional produce.

-The problem: Hard-to-recycle plastics often contain toxins that can leach into food and water, especially when heated.
+The problem: Plastics often contain toxins that can leach into food, especially when heated.

 The problem: Non-stick pans with Teflon or Teflon-like coatings contain polytetrafluoroethylene (PTFE) and perfluorooctanoic acid (PFOA), which break down into the air at high temperatures.
 Aluminum can also find its way into your food through cookware.
 Though exposure to aluminum has not been linked definitively to any adverse effects like Alzheimer's disease, it is thought wise to avoid extra exposure.
 Linked to: cancer.

 The solution: Stainless steel and cast iron are both safe alternatives to non-stick and aluminum pans.
 Non-stick anodized aluminum pans have a layer of aluminum oxide to prevent aluminum leaching.

 Updated April 2015, originally published in the Spring 2008 issue